 IBS-Friendly Tofu Patties

 Hey IBS community!
 Lately I have been experimenting a lot more with tofu and I would love to share this recipe that I have created for any of you tofu-lovers.
 The one thing I love about tofu is that it truly is a great replacement for meat, especially since I am trying to cut down due to my IBS.
 Tofu is a great source of protein and is naturally a gluten-free product, which is great for IBS-friendly recipes.
-It also contains lots of beneficial nutrients and hardly affects your cholesterol.
 In this recipe, I have created my version of tofu patties that you can either enjoy on a burger bun, or on a salad - whichever works best for you.
 I guarantee you won’t be upset with the taste!
 Try it out and let me know what you think!

 - 12 oz. of Extra firm tofu

 - ½ cup of shredded parmesan cheese

 - 1 tsp of black pepper

 - Make sure to drain the tofu and wrap with paper towels for at least an hour or two before cooking.

 - Put tofu in a large bowl and either crumble with your hands or use a potato masher.
 (You can also use a food processor)

 - Mix the tofu with shredded parmesan cheese, bread crumbs, parsley, salt, pepper, eggs, and ginger.

 - Form the mixture into tofu patties.
 Feel free to let the patties sit in a refrigerator for at least 10-15 min to make sure they stay firm.